jbcodeforce/aws-studies/docs/analytics/index.md

 * No need to load the data to Athena, the query is executed on top of S3.
 * Queries are done on high availability capability so will succeed, and scale based on the data size.
-* No need for complex ETL jobs to prepare your data for analytics.
+* No need for complex ETL jobs to prepare our data for analytics.
 * Athena integrates with Amazon QuickSight for easy data visualization.
-* Integrated with AWS **Glue Data Catalog**, allowing you to create a unified metadata repository across various services, crawl data sources to discover schemas and populate your Catalog with new and modified table and partition definitions, and maintain schema versioning.
+* Integrated with AWS **Glue Data Catalog**, allowing us to create a unified metadata repository across various services, crawl data sources to discover schemas and populate our Catalog with new and modified table and partition definitions, and maintain schema versioning.
 * Pricing pet TB of data scanned.
 * It also includes `Federated Query` to run SQL queries across data stored in relational and non-relational , object, and custom data sources.
 It uses the Data Source Connectors which executes a Lambda to run the Federated Query.

 * Prefer using [Apache Parquet](https://parquet.apache.org/) data format for better performance and optimized cost.
 It is a columnar file format that provides optimizations to speed up queries and is a far more efficient file format than CSV or JSON
-* Partition your data in S3 folder.
+* Partition our data in S3 folder.

 ???- "CSV to Parquet"
     For Python, Pandas support it by reading the csv file into dataframe using read_csv and writing that dataframe to parquet file using `to_parquet`.
 [Apache Drill](https://drill.apache.org/) has also such tool.
 In Spark the data frame has write.parquet API.
 Finaly AWS Glue can also do such transformation.